The students below are graduates from Human Life Sciences, see what they have to say about their course and their career.

 When I completed the degree in 2003, my long term goal of postgraduate study interstate did not eventuate.
 I spent the next two years working in health and community care.
 I used this time to gain experience in management, and care coordination whilst exploring further opportunities to achieve my science/health aspirations.

-In 2006 I commenced work as a Clinical Research Assistant, for The School of Nursing and Midwifery, UTAS.
+In 2006 I commenced work as a Clinical Research Assistant, for Nursing and Midwifery, UTAS.
 This role has enabled me to recall those academic skills which I gained within my degree, and apply them in my daily work.
 In 2007 I am commencing my honours year whilst working full-time.
 I am looking forward to developing my research skills through this experience.
 Completing the Bachelor of Health Science at UTAS has vastly expanded my career options, and was worth the years of sacrifice and hard work as a student.

 Graduated with Bachelor of Biomedical Science in 2004.